rishabh0777/Atmos/README.md

 export default defineConfig({
   plugins: [react()],
-  base: '/Atmos/', // Base path for GitHub Pages
+  base: '/Atmos/', // This is Base path for GitHub Pages })
-})
 \`\`\`